new-guy/screeps-os/REFACTOR.md

     - Pass 1:

 ### Refactors
-- Either use Null or undefined - stop mixing
 - Make HomeRoomConstructionTools more DRY
 - Generic "move to target" function & state?
 Would be good to not have to keep rewriting it
 - Do we differentiate between secondary and primary too much?
 Should we instead just be treating them the same in the code more?